 My earliest memories are of absorbing the telling of family stories.
 Some of them were connected with furniture, others with happenings.
-My fingers rubbed around the smooth edges of each of the hundred faces on the chair carved for my great grandfather, wondering what it could tell.
+My fingers rubbed around the smooth edges of each of the hundred faces on the chair carved for my great grandfather, wondering what tales it could tell.
 It was fun to trace the lines of the intricate silk embroidery, stitched by some long ago forgotten ancestress in the mahogany fire screen.
-The screen had a screw knob on the back to adjust it up and down its pole, to keep the heat of a fire off one’s face.
-The needlework had been put into an ornate frame carved with my great grandmother’s initials, so people would think she did the work.
-I knew the secret that she really had not.
+The ornate frame was carved with my great grandmother's initials, but I knew the secret that it was not her work.

-My great-great-grandfather’s Civil War campaign chest was used as an end table and I was warned to be careful not to put anything on its top which might make a stain.
-I was told not to lean back on the Carolinian dining chairs, made in London in the 1800’s, so as not to break the fragile carved chair backs.
+My great-great-grandfather's Civil War campaign chest was used as an end table and I was warned to be careful not to put anything on its top which might make a stain.
+I was told not to lean back on the Carolinian dining chairs, made in London in the 1800's, so as not to break the fragile carved chair backs.
 My lessons were to know the stories, honor, and care for the pieces my ancestors had treasured and to preserve them for the next generations.
-Slowly I became the current caretaker, though my 92-year-old mother still safe keeps an assortment of family possessions.
+Slowly I became the current caretaker, especially after my mother passed on at age 95.

 I vividly remember the magical moment when Miss Clarke, my first grade teacher at Baltimore's Bryn Mawr School, helped me understand that the letters on the first page of Dick and Jane meant a word I knew.
 The hardness of the chair at my little desk as I leaned over the book; the sunlight shining in the window; Miss Clarke touching the word, "Dick," as she pronounced it for me; and the other girls and desks faded into obscurity as I took in this important lesson.
 From then on, books were my best friends.